donoso-eth/off-chain/README.md

 ### 6) : Build your module

-Remember that docker must run in your computer, if not the module wouln't be able to be built
+Remember that docker must run on your computer.
+If not the module wouldn't be able to be built

 ```javascript
 npm run build
 ```

-### 6) : deploy your module to IPFS your
+### 6): deploy your module to IPFS your

 ```javascript
 npm run deploy:resolver
 ```

-As we will need later the ipfs-hash for creating the task, by deploying we will copy the ipfs-hah to eh hardhat folder
+As we will need the ipfs-hash later for creating the task, by deploying, we will copy the ipfs-hah to eh hardhat folder

 ```javascript
 const ipfsHash = output.substring(